 One or two cordless drills - For drilling and screwing the sheets down on to the joists.
 You may need some flat wood drill bits too if you have radiator pipes to drill holes for

-Chipboard screws - to fix down in place after you lay chipboard flooring use turbo ultra 60mm screws.
+Chipboard screws - to fix down in place after you lay chipboard flooring use 60mm wood screws.
 You will need to use 5 screws evenly spaced across each joist so you can use as many as 30 screws per board.
 This makes it is easy to calculate how many screws to buy by counting the number of sheets (and multiplying by 30).

 75mm ring shank nails.
-In this instance you should definitely glue the boards down to the joists to minimise the risk of them bouncing up.
+In this instance even though the style of nail helps you should still glue the boards down to the joists to minimise the risk of them bouncing up.
 If you do get a squeak here and there you can always wind a screw in next to a lost head nail for extra strength.

 - Setting out: Before you can lay the boards starting hard up against one wall, you need to make sure you won't end up with a strip at the end less than 150mm wide (150mm is the minimum recommended width by the manufacturer).
 Measure the length of the room to determine how many rows there will be.
 For example, room is 4m long exactly (4000mm).
 Divide that by 600mm and you will have 6.66 rows.
 The last board will be 600mm x 0.66 = 396mm.
 This is way more than the 150mm minimum so you are OK to start laying.

-- I lay chipboard flooring down dry initially for two rows before fixing anything: First off I lay the first row down dry and cut the last board in to length.
+- I lay chipboard flooring boards down dry initially for two rows before fixing anything: First off I lay the first row down dry and cut the last board in to length.
 The off-cut from this board can then be used to start the second row which I will also lay down before having fixed anything in place.
 Once I am happy that I can fit these boards together squarely and straight and nothing needs adjusting I will mark the positions of the joists with a marker pen, slide the floor boards back out of the way temporarily, glue the joists and then replace the first two rows.
 Using a combination of wedges against the wall and a large length of timber to strike against the boards edge (avoid hitting the tongue or groove directly with a hammer) I will manoeuvre the boards until I am happy with them.
 Put one screw in the first row at each joist and then ensure the second row is tight against it before putting one screw at the point of each joist too.

-This technique ensures you won't screw the first board or two slightly out of square/straight with the rest of the room and ensures that the rest of the floor will flow smoothly and quickly thereafter.
+This technique ensures you won't screw the first board or two slightly out of square/straight with the rest of the room and ensures that the rest of the floor will flow smoothly and quickly thereafter

-- Continue to lay chipboard flooring across the joists for the rest of the floor, ensuring the joints along the 600mm edges are staggered - always avoid joining on the same joist wherever possible.
+- Continue to lay chipboard flooring across the joists for the rest of the floor, ensuring the joints along the 600mm edges are staggered - always avoid joining on the same joist wherever possible

-- Joists: Your sub-floor joists should be at 400mm centres meaning the edge of the boards always falls on a joist too.
+- Joists: Your sub-floor joists should be at 400mm centres meaning the edge of the boards always falls on a joist too

 - Mass screw the boards down: Once I have laid 3-4 rows and depending on the time it has taken (glue will go off in 30 minutes depending on temperature) I will stop laying boars for a moment, sweep the floor off and use the chalk line to mark lines onto the flooring representing where the joists are.
 This will be easy as you will have initially marked the position of each joist on the first row and will still be able to see the joists at the most recent part laid.
 Now starting at the beginning and with a pouch full of screws start filling the boards up.
-There should be 5 screws into each joist per board, this is easy to do one 30mm from each edge, one in the middle and then one more in each direction from the middle to the edge equally spaced.
+There should be 5 screws into each joist per board, this is easy to do one 30mm from each edge, one in the middle and then one more in each direction from the middle to the edge equally spaced